bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **Data Persistence**.
 During this sprint, you studied **RDBMS, including SQL, multi-table queries, and data modeling**.
 In your challenge this week, you will demonstrate your mastery of these skills by creating **a database based on given specifications**.

 This is an individual assessment.
 All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.
+All projects will be submitted to Codegrade for automated review.
+You will also be given feedback by code reviewers on Monday following the challenge submission.
+For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

+You are not allowed to collaborate during the sprint challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel should a blocker arise.

+_Sprint challenges open at Midnight PST on Thursday and close at 5pm PST on Friday.
+You will receive feedback on what you have submitted by 5pm.
+No retakes will be accepted._

 ## Project Set Up

-- [ ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository.
-(Not Lambda's by mistake!)
+- [ ] Fork and clone the repo.
+Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Implement the project in a new branch: `git checkout -b <firstName-lastName>`.
+- [ ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Create and push commits regularly: `git push origin <firstName-lastName>`.
+- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
+- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
+- [ ] Check to see that Codegrade has accepted your git submission.

+For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

 ## Project Instructions